 If you’re short on cash or if you’re looking for a support subwoofer to put in the bedroom (or office, or whatever your secondary entertainment space may be), don’t stress — there are viable, affordable options out there.
-For our money (and yours), your best bet is Monoprice’s 12-inch 9723 Powered Subwoofer, which can be acquired for the low, low price of a single Benji.
-Though this guy won’t knock down any walls, it’s capable of producing full bass that never sounds tinny or boomy.
+For our money (and yours), your best bet is Monoprice’s 12-inch 9723 Powered Subwoofer, which can be acquired for less than $200.
+Though this sub won’t knock down any walls, it’s capable of producing full bass that never sounds tinny or boomy.

 A nondescript, black-on-black design should help the sub fit comfortably into most rooms without drawing undue attention, and at about 17 inches cubed, it’s big enough to rattle some hardwood.
 If you’re a casual viewer or listener looking for a budget sub to round out your system, try the Monoprice 9723 on for size.